sdabhi23/kafka-data-pipeline/README.md

 * Right now, the backfill job is a Spark batch job which is not idempotent.
 This could have been a streaming job, where in a service reads events from transactions backups and emits them to the `ml-features-historical` topic in Kafka.
 * There are 2 ways to make the backfill idempotent, read the existing data in Spark and perform a dedupe **OR** use a Flink streaming job to make sure duplicates are not written to S3.
 * ML features Avro schema have a workaround for schema compatibility when writing to Kafka from Flink. [^1] [^2]
+* I have changed the data schema for the historical data being recorded for the ML Feature.
+As per my judgement the computation outputs a fact (number of transactions performed by a user).
+Being able to associate it with some dimension (like transaction time, transaction id, etc) is very important to be able to use it for any ML usecase.
+The ingestion maybe delayed due to any number of reasons, so the ingestion time cannot be relied upon for this.
 * I have used a separate queue and schema for writing computed ML Features to Redis because the Redis Kafka connector does not support Avro deserialization and field extraction.
 So the other 2 alternatives were to either build a custom connector or to write raw bytes to Redis and let the downstream application take care of deserialization.
 ML inference pipelines are already quite heavy and complex at times, so I felt it is simpler to have the data directly available as a string in Redis.
 * The entire codebase is in Python because all the tools used offer robust and feature complete Python APIs.
 While there is some performance overhead when using Python over Scala / Java, the ease of use was the final deciding factor. [^3]